 What is Alcohol Dependence?

 Alcohol dependence occurs when you feel like you can not function properly without consuming the substance.
 It is important to note that dependence can refer to a physical or psychological need to consume alcohol.[2]
+How long alcohol stays in your system can influence when withdrawal symptoms begin, which is why many people continue drinking just to avoid feeling sick.
 Unfortunately, struggling with this condition can cause an array of negative effects on your life.

 If you recreationally use alcohol and drink in social situations with your friends, your consumption of the substance is not problematic.
 However, once you begin to drink so often that you develop a tolerance, it is extremely easy to become dependent.